miso-lims/miso-lims/docs/user_manual/general_navigation.md

 {% assign sub = 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Home Screen" %}
 The Home Screen or Home Page is the main page of MISO, and contains [widgets](#home-screen-widgets) and links to other areas of MISO.
-To get to the Home Screen, click on either the MISO logo or the "Home" tab, both in the top left corner of all MISO pages.
+To get to the Home Screen, click on either the MISO logo in the top left corner of all MISO pages.

 {% include userman-toplink.md %}